Reverse IP Lookup

 What Is Reverse IP Lookup?

-Normal lookup is “domain → IP.”
-Reverse IP is the other way: “IP → what do we know about it?”
+Normal lookup is "domain → IP."
+Reverse IP is the other way: "IP → what do we know about it?"
 That can mean (1) the hostname assigned to the IP (reverse DNS / PTR), (2) the ISP or organization that owns it, or (3) in some contexts, a list of domains that resolve to that IP.
-There’s no single “reverse IP” database; different tools answer different parts.
+This tool gives you the hostname (PTR) plus country, region, city, ISP, and organization in one place.

-We give you the main pieces for free: use our reverse DNS lookup to get the hostname (PTR) for an IP, and our IP lookup to get country, city, ISP, organization, and VPN/proxy flags.
+We use the same data as our reverse DNS lookup (for PTR) and IP lookup (for full details).
 For your own IP, start with What is my IP.

 How to Use Reverse IP Lookup

-For hostname (PTR): go to Reverse DNS Lookup, enter the IP, and you’ll see the PTR record.
-For full details (location, ISP, org, reverse DNS): use our IP lookup or IP location finder.
+Enter any public IPv4 or IPv6 address and click "Look up."
+You'll see the hostname (PTR), country, region, city, ISP, and organization.
+For full details including a map, use our IP lookup or IP location finder.
 For connectivity to that IP, use our ping test or traceroute tool.
 For domain records (A, MX, etc.), use DNS lookup.

 Features